Source: Nicole LaMotte/Parachute

 Know Your Power

-If the political upheaval of 2016 left you wanting to get involved, now is a great time to pick the cause – and corresponding organization – you’d like to help in 2017.
+If politics have left you wanting to get involved, now is a great time to pick the cause – and corresponding organization – you’d like to help.
 Then find small ways to give.
 For example, you can easily set up your Amazon account so that 0.5% of eligible purchases goes to the cause of your choice at no cost to you.

 Batch and Conquer Boring Annual Tasks